 If you don't have space on your property, place your bin on the pavement as close as possible to your home on collection day only.

 Having the property name or number on your bin will help us return it to you.

 We begin collections at 6am on some red routes, shopping and time-banded areas.
 We will notify you if this is the case.

 We are trialling a system of time-banded collections in the town centre.
 If you live in this area, you will only be able to place your rubbish and recycling on these roads and pavements at specific times for collection.

 If you miss the time-band to put out your bins, you must wait until the next collection.

-Residents who do not follow the time band restrictions will first receive a warning letter.
-If they do not correct the problem, they will receive a formal notice.
-If the property still puts out their rubbish incorrectly, they can receive an £80 Fixed Penalty Notice (FPN).
-The household may receive a second £80 FPN and even be prosecuted if the problem continues.
+Residents who don't follow the time-band restrictions will first receive a warning letter.
+If they don't correct the problem, they will receive a formal notice.
+If the property still puts out their rubbish incorrectly, they can receive an £60 Fixed Penalty Notice (FPN).

 We offer assisted collections to elderly or disabled residents who can't move their bins.